newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 1.
 Meet the New York Marriage License Requirements

 Almost anyone can obtain a marriage license in New York if they meet the state requirements.
 Unlike some states, New York does not require applicants to be state residents or submit to a blood test.
-But both parties must be at least 18 or, when a party is 17 years old, provide written consent signed by a judge and both parents.
+However, both parties must be at least 18 or, when a party is 17, provide written consent signed by a judge and both parents.
 Applicants must also be single and unrelated.
+Marriage licenses are a type of civil record maintained by government authorities, serving as official documentation of the marriage.

 Step 2.
 Prepare Necessary Information